-No application will be considered unless the deposit of 28. per Share has been proviously made either with the Bankers or with the Secretary, at the Offices of the Company.
+No application will be considered unless the deposit of 2s. per Share has been previously made either with the Bankers or with the Secretary, at the Offices of the Company.

-FORM OF APPLICATION FOR SHARES.

-FORM OF APPLICATION FOR SHARES.
+TORM OF APPLICATION FOR SHARES.

 To the Directors of the St. Aubyn Mineral Company.

 (Limited.)

-GENTLEMEN,-Having paid into your account with the sum of pounds shillings, being a deposit of 2s. per share for shares in the above Company, I have to request that you will allot me such number of shares ; and I undertake to accept the same, or any less number that may be allotted to me, and to pay a further sum of 3s. per share when called upon to do so, either by public advertisement or otherwise, or in default that the deposit paid shall be forbited; and I hereby authorise you to enter my name in the register of shareholders, and I undertake to so allotted to me. so allotted to me.
+GENTLEMEN,-Having paid into your account with the sum of pounds shillings, being a deposit of 2s. per share for shares in the above Company, I have to request that you will allot me such number of shares; and I undertake to accept the same, or any less number that may be allotted to me, and to pay a further sum of 3s. per share when called upon to do so, either by public advertisement or otherwise, or in default that the deposit paid shall be forfeited; and I hereby authorise you to enter my name in the register of shareholders, and I undertake to sign the articles of association for the shares that may be so allotted to me. so allotted to me.

-Name in full Address in full Profession, trade, or occupation (if any)
+Name in full

+Address in full

+Profession, trade, or occupation (if any)